 In 2017, farms covered 9.3 million acres in Georgia.

 That’s 25% of all the land in the state.

-In November, join Voices for Georgia’s Children and our partners in celebrating Sweet Potatoes as the Farm to ECE Harvest of the Month Vegetable.
+In April, join Voices for Georgia’s Children and our partners in celebrating Mushrooms as the Farm to ECE Harvest of the Month Vegetable.